gabacode/gabacode/README.md

 <h4 align="left">My name is Gabriele Scalici, and I love technology for the ways it can improve lives on this planet, and beyond.
 <br/><br />
-I been attracted to web development since my childhood.
-I used to play making websites at the age of 8 with the mighty Netscape Composer.
-<br/><br />
-Some time has passed since then, I have since surfed the web, and got acquaintanced with HTML and PHP, as I developed my firsts PHP-Nuke portals, then Xoops, then Joomla etc...
-<br/><br />
-As WordPress continued booming, I developed interests for frameworks such as Laravel, React, and Next-Js.
-The interaction between all these platforms helps me creating performing and flexible web platforms, that are easy to deploy, and easy to use for every-day users.
-<br/><br />
 I love cycling, meditating, creating art, and making new thingys with Arduino, 3D printers and laser cutters.
 <br/><br>
 You can contact me via email at <a href="mailto:gaba@totel.it">gaba@totel.it</a>